PTSD Compensation

 Can You Claim for PTSD Compensation?

 PTSD can significantly impact your everyday life, affecting everything from your health to your relationships and career.
-If an accident has caused you psychological harm, whether you sustained a physical injury or not, it’s vital that you consider PTSD compensation.
+If an accident has caused you psychological harm, whether you sustained a physical injury or not, we recommend pursuing PTSD compensation.

 • Physical assaults